redguava/cliniko-api/readme.md

 Custom Patient Button
 ---------------------

-Cliniko offers an additional integration option for approved applications that handle patient data.
+Cliniko offers an additional integration option for applications that handle patient data.
 See [this guide](https://github.com/redguava/cliniko-api/blob/master/guides/custom_patient_page.md) for more details.